sakazuki/step-functions-draw.io/README.md

 1. [Apply]
 1. Reload the page

+- Caution: This plugin does not work on https://app.diagrams.net/. so use this on https://www.draw.io.
+  This seems to be due to the difference in security policy.
+See [this comment](https://github.com/jgraph/drawio/issues/958#issuecomment-644206032) for detail.

 ## Example
 1. Drag and drop a **Start** on a diagram
 1. Drag and drop a **Task** on a diagram